carssav0404/scriptcraft/README.md

 # ScriptCraft

-Turn any source — a YouTube video, a news article, a PDF document, or a free-form chat — into a ready-to-deliver **speech** or **presentation script**, powered by AI.
+Turn any source — a quick topic, a news article, a PDF document, or a free-form chat — into a ready-to-deliver **speech** or **presentation script**, powered by AI.

 ## The Problem

-Preparing a speech or presentation from existing material (a video, an article, a document) takes time: watching/reading, pulling out the key points, and restructuring everything into something you can actually stand up and say out loud.
+Preparing a speech or presentation from existing material takes time: researching, pulling out the key points, and restructuring everything into something you can actually stand up and say out loud.
 Most people either skip the structuring step (and ramble) or spend hours doing it manually.

 ## The Solution